(Pulmonary, Respiratory Disease)

 There are many different types of lung diseases.
-Some of the more common ones are: asthma, chronic obstructive pulmonary disease (COPD), emphysema, infections such as influenza, pneumonia, tuberculosis, lung cancer, obstructive sleep apnea and many others.
-Sleep apnea is when people have periods where they are not breathing during their sleep cycle.
-People with sleep apnea often snore.
-Not everyone who snores has sleep apnea.
+Some of the more common ones are: asthma, chronic obstructive pulmonary disease (COPD), emphysema, infections such as influenza, pneumonia, tuberculosis, lung cancer, obstructive sleep apnoea and many others.

 While each disease will have its own characteristics, there are signs and symptoms commonly found in people with lung diseases.
 These include:

 - Persistent cough.

 - Chest pain that is worse when inhaling or taking in a breath.